erinkelsey/react-projects/README.md

 A simple app to show how to use React Hooks like useState(), useCallback(), useRef(), useReducer(), useContext(), useMemo() and useEffect().

-### Monsters Rolodex App

-A simple example app for React, with classes, of a searchable rolodex of monsters.

 ## React Info

 ### Component Lifecycle